tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 Implicit in our `Use Case`, and we will want to spell this out explicitly (again, iterate), is that, in this **Validated Distribution Authority** `Use Case`, we want to use the results of Tests to find and fix errors in a dataset, thus improving the quality of the dataset for this purpose, that is, our `Use Case` is focused on `Quality Control`.

-The formal mechanism that the Fitness For Use Framework provides to support both `Quality Control` and `Quality Assurance` is the use of `MultiRecord` `Measures`.
-These `MultiRecord` `Measures`  take as input the output results from `SingleRecord` Tests over multiple records, and combine those results in some way to produce a measure of the quality of the dataset as a whole for some purpose.
-For example, we could have a `MultiRecord` `Measure` that takes the results of the VALIDATION_FOOTPRINTWKT_NOTEMPTY Test for all records in a dataset, and counts the number of records that are NOT_COMPLIANT with that Test, combining this count with the number of records in the dataset gives us a measure of how many records are missing values in the `dwc:footprintWKT` field in that dataset.
+The formal mechanism that the Fitness For Use Framework provides to support both `Quality Control` and `Quality Assurance` is the use of `Multi Record` `Measures`.
+These `Multi Record` `Measures`  take as input the output results from `Single Record` Tests over multiple records, and combine those results in some way to produce a measure of the quality of the dataset as a whole for some purpose.
+For example, we could have a `Multi Record` `Measure` that takes the results of the VALIDATION_FOOTPRINTWKT_NOTEMPTY Test for all records in a dataset, and counts the number of records that are NOT_COMPLIANT with that Test, combining this count with the number of records in the dataset gives us a measure of how many records are missing values in the `dwc:footprintWKT` field in that dataset.

-Both `Quality Control` and `Quality Assurance` rely on an examination of the results of `SingleRecord` Tests, but they use those results in different ways.
+Both `Quality Control` and `Quality Assurance` rely on an examination of the results of `Single Record` Tests, but they use those results in different ways.

 It is important to recognize that BDQ does not standardize full `Quality Control` or `Quality Assurance` workflows; it standardizes the semantics of Tests and their Responses and provides `Measure` patterns to support `Quality Control` and `Quality Assurance` workflows.

 In listing a set of `Validations` for our `Use Case`, we are setting a `ValidationPolicy` for the `Use Case`.
 A `ValidationPolicy` is the set of `Validations` that are relevant to a particular `Use Case`.
 A `Use Case` also has an `AmendmentPolicy` (the set of `Amendments` that are relevant to that `Use Case`) and a `MeasurementPolicy` (the set of `Measures` that are relevant to that `Use Case`), and an `IssuePolicy` (the set of `Issues` that are relevant to that `Use Case`).
 The set of Tests associated with a `Use Case` in its `Policies` can be referred to as a Test suite.

 Informally, to perform `Quality Control` we could run the set of `Validation` Tests in the `ValidationPolicy` for our `Use Case`, and simply examine the outputs for NOT_COMPLIANT `Response.result` values, and then locate and fix those problems in the dataset.
-BDQ does not constrain how we do that examination and remediation, but it does provide a standard way to report the results of those `Validations` (the `Data Quality Report`), and it provides a standard way to summarize those results across records in the dataset (the `MultiRecord` `Measures`) to help us prioritize and track our `Quality Control` efforts.
+BDQ does not constrain how we do that examination and remediation, but it does provide a standard way to report the results of those `Validations` (the `Data Quality Report`), and it provides a standard way to summarize those results across records in the dataset (the `Multi Record` `Measures`) to help us prioritize and track our `Quality Control` efforts.

 For our **Validated Distribution Authority** `Use Case` we would likely wish to define one or more `Amendment` Tests to propose changes to fix problems identified by the `Validations` that are relevant to that `Use Case`, but we won't explore these here.
-Instead, we will focus on the `MultiRecord` `Measures` that we would want to use to evaluate the quality of a dataset for this `Use Case`, and to track improvements in that quality as we find and fix errors in the dataset.
+Instead, we will focus on the `Multi Record` `Measures` that we would want to use to evaluate the quality of a dataset for this `Use Case`, and to track improvements in that quality as we find and fix errors in the dataset.

 See also:
 - [Quality Control and Quality Assurance](../guide/users/index.md#21-quality-control-and-quality-assurance-non-normative) in the User's Guide.